koalamer/conust/README.md

 ## Encoded Format Description

-Encoding (or decoding) an empty string results in an epmty string.
+Encoding an empty string results in an epmty string.

-All leading and trailing zeros are ignored on the input.

-The zero value is transformed to simply the zero character ("5").

-If the value is not zero, the first character of the output will be "6" for positive numbers, and "4" for negative numbers.
-This way the first character is always a number, which in the case of alphabetic ordering means that they will be sorted where numbers are normally sorted too.
-The rest of the encoding depends on the sign:

-**For positive numbers**, after the sign digit ("6"):

-The length of the integer part of the number is encoded in a single base(36) digit.
-This is followed by the integer itself, but without its trailing zeros.
-If the integer part is 0, then that one 0 IS present and the length is encoded as being 1.

-The fractional part is separated from the integral part by "." (period).

-The number of leading zeros of the fractional part (say X) is encoded in a single base(36) digit, but instead of X itself, 35 - X is used.

-Then the fractioal digits following the trailing zeros are output.

-**For negative numbers**, after the sign digit ("4"):

-The technique is the same, but
+For non empty input all trailing and heading zeros are ignored, and the first digit of the encoded number X will be:

+- "7" if X >= 1
+- "6" if 1 > X > 0
+- "5" if X = 0, and threre are no more characters in this case
+- "4" if 0 > X > -1
+- "3" if -1 >= X

+This is followed by the exponential of the significant part of the number, which can occupy more than one digit.
+The value of the exponent is

+- if X >= 1  or X <= -1, the number of integer digits
+- if X < 1 and X > -1 but X != 0, then the number of leading zeros after the decimal point is stored

+The value of the exponent (E) is stored in a series of digits, each adding a maximum of 34 to the overall value of the exponent:

+- if 0 <= E < 34 this value is stored in one digit
+- if E > 34, then a digit vith the value of 35 is stored, and the encoding is repeated for E = E - 34

+For numbers with the sign digits

+- "7" or "4" the exponent digits are normal base 36 digits.
+- "6" and "3" the digits are value reversed: instead of X there will be the digit 35 - X

+After the exponential come the significant digits of the original number, omitting the decimal point is there is any.
+The digits are treated as base 36 digits and are encoded

+- normally if the number is positive, which basically means thet the digits are copied from the input
-- all digits are "reversed", meaning that instead of digit X you'll get digit 35 - X,
+- value reversed, meaning that  instead of a digit X, the digit 35 - X is stored

-- instead of the decimal point you'll have a "~" (tilde) character,
+Finally if the number is negative it is terminated by a "~" (tilde) character
-- at the end of the output an extra "~" is added, if it is an integer it ends with two "~" characters.

 ## Conversion Examples